MonicaG/MonicaG.github.io/about/index.md

 	* [Sublime Text](https://www.sublimetext.com/) - Very slick and has many plugins.
 	* [vim](https://github.com/vim/vim) - I am by no means a master, but can usually fumble my way through.
 I do not partake in the great war between vim and emacs users.
 Vim works for me for the limited things I do.
 - **Time tracking**
 	* [Harvest](https://www.getharvest.com/) - I've started time tracking my personal projects.
-This seems to do the trick.
+This app seems to do the trick.
 The free account allows for 2 open projects at a time, which is sufficient for me.
 The timer on the Mac menu bar makes it handy to start and stop.